NateFerrero/cmd.js/README.md

 The benefits of this style include reusability, clear logical flow, and less code in general.
 By chaining commands you create reusable logic isolated from specifc data variables.

-### Developer Notes

-Development dependencies can be installed with `npm install` or `make install` for convenience.

-Testing is accomplished with [mocha](http://mochajs.org/), and can be run with `npm test` or `make test`.
-There's also a handy `make test-watch` to see live test results during development.

-This project is built with [gulp](http://gulpjs.com/).
-Make all changes/additions in `src/lib/*.js` while running `make build-watch` from the command line.

-# API Reference

 ## Types of Commands

 ### "Each" Commands